Subscribe to our Mailing List!

 “Saint” (with the uppercase “S”), is a title that is normally only ascribed to canonized Catholic Saints that the Church has investigated and found their lives worthy of imitation.

-Pretty much all Evangelicals do not believe in Purgatory.
+Despite a few exceptions, Evangelicals do not believe in Purgatory.

 Purgatory is the belief that there is an intermediary state between Heaven and Hell where one’s non-eternal/temporary punishments for sins are dealt with.
+And also where one is purified to be completely ready for Heaven.

 Catholics believe in Purgatory.